codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/microservices.md

 max-width="80%"
 %}

 The complexity of each pipeline was detrimental to easy maintenance.
-Pipelines were typically controlled by a small team of gurus who are familiar with both the internals of the application as well as the deployment environment.
+Pipelines were typically controlled by a small team of gurus, familiar with both the internals of the application as well as the deployment environment.

-For each software project, operators are taking care of the pipeline structure while the developers are only working with the source code (going against the DevOps paradigm where all teams should share responsibility for common infrastructure and collaborate on shared problems).
+For each software project, operators handle the pipeline structure, while developers only work with the source code (going against the DevOps paradigm where all teams should share responsibility for common infrastructure and collaborate on shared problems).

 Pipeline size and complexity is often a huge pain point.
-Even though several tools exist for the continuous integration part of a monolithic application, continuous deployment is a different matter completely which forced a lot of companies to create their own custom in-house scripts for taking care of deployment.
+Even though several tools exist for the continuous integration part of a monolithic application, continuous deployment being a different matter completely, forced a lot of companies to create their own custom in-house scripts to take care of deployment.

 ## Scalability issues with microservice pipelines